 About

-Growing up, Kiki Deirdre was introduced to music by artists like Leonard Cohen, The Waterboys, and many great Dutch musicians, including Maarten van Roozendaal.
-At the age of twelve, she discovered Mahogany and Cardinal Sessions on YouTube, which introduced her to contemporary folk influences like Rachel Sermanni and Johnny Flynn.
+Kiki Deirdre grew up in a small coastal village in Zeeland, the Netherlands.
+From a young age, she developed a passion for storytelling and loved listening to anyone with a good tale to tell.
+Her early musical influences included artists such as Leonard Cohen, The Waterboys, and many notable Dutch musicians, including Maarten van Roozendaal.
+At the age of twelve, she discovered Mahogany and Cardinal Sessions on YouTube.
+This platform introduced her to contemporary folk influences like Rachel Sermanni, Will Varley, and Johnny Flynn.
 After school, she would spend hours scrolling through hundreds of videos, watching artists showcase their craft.
-By discovering some of her all-time favourite artists through these platforms and reading the works of writers like Allen Ginsberg and Rainer Maria Rilke, she developed a deep appreciation for intimate storytelling and poetic lyricism.
+By discovering some of her all-time favourite artists through these platforms and reading the works of writers like Allen Ginsberg and Rainer Maria Rilke, she developed a deep appreciation for acoustic music, intimate storytelling and poetic lyricism.
 This led her to pick up the guitar and begin writing her own songs, blending music and poetry to express her thoughts and emotions.

-While Kiki Deirdre began by writing mostly in English, she now also writes and performs in Dutch.
-In her latest project, she brings memories from her childhood in Zeeland to life, pulling them from the muddy polders and turning them into stories that take you back to a time when dirty boots, the smell of the mudflats, biting winds, cycling along long dikes, and stamppot (a traditional Dutch dish) were the heart of it all.
-Over the span of 3 months, she wrote and recorded several songs inspired by her experiences in the coastal province where she grew up.
-This quick-fire writing and recording process led to a raw and candid EP, featuring 6 songs and 1 interlude.
-These songs combine nostalgia, honesty, and humour – poetic, yet always with her feet firmly rooted in the Zeeland mud.
-She celebrated the release and her creative process with an exclusive event at De Nijverheid in Utrecht.
+While Kiki Deirdre began by writing mostly in English, she now also writes and performs live in Dutch.
+In her latest project she breathes new life into childhood memories, pulling them from the muddy Dutch polders and turning them into stories that take you back to a time when dirty boots, the smell of the mudflats, biting winds, cycling along long dikes, and stamppot (a traditional Dutch dish) were the heart of it all.
+Over the course of 3 months, she wrote and recorded several songs inspired by her experiences in the coastal province where she was raised.
+This quick-fire writing and recording process led to a raw and candid EP, featuring 6 nostalgic, honest and humorous songs and 1 interlude.
+She celebrated the release and her creative process with a release show at De Nijverheid in Utrecht.
 Only 1 of the 7 tracks from her latest Dutch EP, Over Zeeland, is available online.
 Listen here to Zeeland, sneeuwwit.
 She released 25 exclusive EPs in February 2025, but the official release date for her first Dutch EP is yet to be announced.

 Debut